-Lynn Patricia Harnett was born Sept.
-27, 1950, in Brooklyn, N.Y., brought up in East Meadow, Long Island and graduated from SUNY Oneonta with a degree in literature in the spring of 1972.
+Lynn Harnett, longtime book reviewer for the Portsmouth Herald, died peacefully at her winter home in Marathon, Florida on March 15, 2012, of cancer, in the arms of her loving husband, Rodman Philbrick.
+Lynn Patricia Harnett was born Sept 27, 1950, in Brooklyn, NY, to Deborah McMahon Harnett and Robert Frederick Harnett.
+Lynn was brought up in East Meadow, Long Island and graduated from SUNY Oneonta with a degree in literature in the spring of 1972.
 By early autumn of that same year she was working as a freelancer for the Newburyport Daily News and the weekly Hampton Union.
 Within a few months the Exeter Newsletter hired her as a full-time editor and photojournalist.
-Her long career included stints as Assistant editor for Business Digest, Assistant Editor and then Editor of New Hampshire Profiles, and Editor and co-founder of ‘Kidwriters’ Monthly,' a newspaper supplement for young writers and artists.
-In the early 90s she left her position as Arts & Entertainment Editor of the Portland Press Herald to write novels for young readers, publishing ten books with Scholastic, Inc.
+Her long career included stints as Assistant editor for Business Digest, Assistant Editor and then Editor of New Hampshire Profiles, and Editor and co-founder of ‘Kidwriters’ Monthly’, a newspaper supplement for young writers and artists.
+In the early 90’s she left her position as Arts & Entertainment Editor of the Portland Press Herald to write novels for young readers, publishing ten books with Scholastic, Inc.

 Over the years Lynn wrote hundreds of book reviews that were published in newsprint as well as on various websites.
 As her many friends will attest, she lived a life of books, new books and not–so new.
-When she knew her time was running out, Lynn resolutely vowed to reread all three volumes of her beloved ‘Chronicles of Barsetshire’, and did so.
-She and her husband are residents of the Florida Keys, where Lynn loved to swim, kayak, and birdwatch.
-Lynn leaves her husband of 31 years, Rodman Philbrick of Kittery, Maine and Marathon, Florida, her brothers, Michael, Sean, and Brian, as well as many beloved nieces and nephews.
-In lieu of flowers, contributions can be made to First Book, which provides books to kids in need.
+When she knew her time was running out, Lynn resolutely vowed to reread all of the volumes of her beloved ‘Chronicles of Barsetshire’, and did so.
+Lynn loved to hike, bird watch, kayak in the Keys, and swim with the manatees.
+She was an avid gardener and an amazing cook and hostess.
+She faced her daunting illness with a sense of great calm, seeking to comfort family and friends.